Back to Freepik Calendar

 The first World Book and Copyright Day

-A celebration organized and promoted by the UNESCO
+A celebration organized and promoted by UNESCO

 March 1998